bigbluebutton/bbb-install/README.md

 wget -qO- https://ubuntu.bigbluebutton.org/bbb-install.sh | bash -s -- -v xenial-220 -m /mnt/test
 ~~~

-This allows users to store the contents of /var/bigbluebutton, which can get quite large, a seperate volume
+This allows users to store the contents of /var/bigbluebutton, which can get quite large in a seperate volume

 ## Doing everything with a single command